Truck Accident Attorneys in Manassas, Virginia

 Common Causes of Virginia Truck Accidents

-- Maintenance Issues.
-When a truck driver or their company skimps on maintenance, the results can be catastrophic.
-Some of the mechanical issues that can lead to a truck accident include blown tires and failed brakes.
-There can also be cases of defective parts that lead to crashes.
+When a truck driver or their company skimps on essential maintenance, the results can be catastrophic.
+Commercial trucks undergo immense wear and tear, and regular, thorough inspections and maintenance are critical to their safe operation.
+Some of the mechanical issues that can directly lead to a truck accident include blown tires, which can cause a driver to lose control, and failed brakes, which can prevent the truck from stopping in time.

 Serious Injuries and Damages From Truck Crashes